-

 Nomi grass leaves (糯米香叶子, nuòmǐxiāngyèzi, NomiXiangYezi) are added to the resin by mixing Nomi leaves and stems with tea leaves in a certain proportion.

-In dry form, this resin has a bright, refreshing aroma with a light sweet-spicy note.
+In its dry form, this resin has a bright, refreshing aroma with a slightly sweet and spicy note.

-The taste is rich, velvety, powerful, ambiguous.
-The aroma of Nomi clearly dominates the taste: sweetish-spicy, with notes of sticky rice.
-There are also typical notes of shu puer resin: baked milk, boiled condensed milk, honey shades.
+The flavor is rich, velvety, powerful, and ambiguous.
+The aroma of Nomi clearly dominates the taste: sweet and spicy, with notes of glutinous rice.
+The typical notes of shu pu-erh resin are also present: baked milk, boiled condensed milk, and hints of honey.

-The aftertaste is rich in the aroma of Nomi grass, with enveloping honey-creamy shades.
+The aftertaste is rich in the aroma of Nomi grass, with enveloping honey-creamy undertones.

-Brewing method: dissolve 1 resin granule in 300-500 ml of boiling water.
-A thermos or Chahai is perfect for this.
-You can stir the drink to completely dissolve it.
-To adjust the strength of the drink, you must either dilute it by adding hot water or add another 1, 2 resin granules.
+Brewing method: Dissolve 1 resin granule in 300-500 ml of boiling water.
+A thermos or chahai works well for this.
+Stir the drink to ensure it dissolves completely.
+To adjust the strength of the drink, either dilute it with hot water or add 1 or 2 more resin granules.

-The resin has a very strong tonic effect, which is clearly felt after the first cup.
-Unprepared people should not drink a lot of resin at once.
-In addition, the resin has a general preventive effect on the entire body, lifts the mood, strongly collects and concentrates attention, charges with powerful and directed energy.
+The resin has a very strong tonic effect, which is noticeable after the first cup.
+Unprepared individuals should avoid drinking large amounts of resin at once.
+Furthermore, the resin has a general preventative effect on the entire body, uplifts mood, sharpens focus, and charges with powerful and focused energy.

-Nomi herb has a hematopoietic effect, "fills the void" (trad.
-Chinese medicine), suppresses sweating and has a beneficial effect on the spleen.
-Suitable for women, children and the elderly.
+Nomi herb has a hematopoietic effect, "fills the void" (traditional Chinese medicine), suppresses sweating, and has a beneficial effect on the spleen.
+Suitable for women, children, and the elderly.

 Name in Chinese